 Peninsula’s Best Christmas Show…

-From Saturday, December 15th 2012 through December 31th, Christmas Tree Lane will be lighted each night from 5:00 pm to 11 pm
+In 2019 Christmas Tree Lane will celebrate its 79th lighting.
+From Saturday, December 14th 2019 through December 31st, Christmas Tree Lane will be lit each night from 5:00 PM to 11 PM.

 The row of houses on Fulton Street off Embarcadero Road was the last

 street in Palo Alto in 1940 when four residents there gathered around